SymfonyCasts/messenger/sfcasts/amqp-exchange-queue.md

 As a reminder, we're sending `AddPonkaToImage` messages to `async_priority_high` and `ImagePostDeletedEvent` to `async`.
-The idea is that we can put different messages into different queues and then consume messages in the `async_priority_high` queue before consuming messages in the `async` queues.
+The idea is that we can put different messages into different queues and then consume messages in the `async_priority_high` queue before consuming messages in the `async` queue.
 The problem is that... right now... everything is ending up in the *same*, *one* queue!

 Check this out - find your terminal and *only* consume from the `async` transport.